flokk.

 The Royal Yacht Britannia

-Take the number 22 bus or a short taxi ride down to Leith to tour the former Royal Yacht Britannia, now permanently docked at Ocean Terminal and open to the public with an excellent self-guided audio
+Take the number 22 bus or a short taxi ride down to Leith to tour the former Royal Yacht Britannia, now permanently docked at Ocean Terminal and open to the public with an excellent self-guided audio tour.
+Kids are genuinely fascinated by the crew quarters, the royal bedrooms, and the sheer scale of the ship.

 experiences